Strictly positive polynomials in the boundary of the SOS cone: The Hilbert function and the Eisenbud-Green-Harris conjecture

 \end{lemma}

-\begin{proof} Assume first that $k<n(d-1)$, so $q+1\le n$, and assume also that $r>0$.
+\begin{proofels} Assume first that $k<n(d-1)$, so $q+1\le n$, and assume also that $r>0$.
 In this case we can just compute the number of monomials in $q+1$ variables and degree $d$ dividing $m(n,d,k)$.
 The total number of monomials of degree $d$ in $q+1$ variables is $\binom{q+d}{d}$.
 In this set, the monomials not dividing $m(n,d,k)$ can be classified in two disjoint cases: \begin{itemize}[leftmargin=*] \item Those having degree greater than $r$ in the last variable.
 There are $\binom{q+d-r-1}{q}$ of them. \item Those having degree $d$ in one of the first $q$ variables.
-There are $q$ of them. \end{itemize} This leads to the desired formula.
+There are $q$ of them. \end{itemize}

-It is easy to see that the same expression holds for the case $r=0$ and also for the case $k=n(d-1)$. \end{proof}
+This leads to the desired formula.
+It is easy to see that the same expression holds for the case $r=0$ and also for the case $k=n(d-1)$. \end{proofels}

 Note that $m(n,d,k)$ and $C(n,d,k)$ do not depend directly on $n$, but the value of $n$ bounds the possible values of $k$ in the definition, so we include $n$ in the notation for the sake of clearness.